Compare

 Cross-compiled

 Many-light pipeline Forward+ Clustered, thousands of dynamic lights.
-URP only on web 11 Forward+ relies on structured buffers / compute, both absent on WebGL 2.
+URP only on web 14 Forward+ relies on structured buffers / compute, both absent on WebGL 2.
 URP forward is the practical web ceiling.
-15 Lumen + Forward+ on native; no production web build.

 Lightprobe GI + baking Sparse lightprobe GI with built-in baker.
-11 Editor-baked lightmaps and light probes ship to the web target; real-time GI techniques do not.
-15 Lightmass baker exists in the native editor; baked output cannot ship via a production web build because there isn't one.
+14 Editor-baked lightmaps and light probes ship to the web target; real-time GI techniques do not.

 Virtual textures + pipeline Engine-native VT format with PNG → VT conversion tooling.
-11 Streaming Virtual Texturing is HDRP-only, and HDRP does not run on WebGL.
-15 Streaming VT / Runtime VT exist on native; no production web build to consume them.
+14 Streaming Virtual Texturing is HDRP-only, and HDRP does not run on WebGL.

 Particle system Compiled into 4 shaders; no per-emitter state switching.
-11 Shuriken (CPU) works; VFX Graph (GPU) requires compute and is unavailable on WebGL.
-Niagara on native; no production web build.
+14 Shuriken (CPU) works; VFX Graph (GPU) requires compute and is unavailable on WebGL.

 Logic & AI